ered1228/BOJ/11k/11690. LCM（1， 2， ．．．， n）/README.md

 ### *My comments*

 I hate this problem.
-Maybe It's impossible to solve this problem whih python in my level.
+Maybe It's impossible to solve this problem with python in my level.